LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/loops.rst

 There are instances where you may want to terminate a loop if a given condition is met.
 In these instances, the ``break`` statement comes in handy.
-For example, say you want to loop through an Array of integers to search for a given value.
+For example, say you want to loop through an array of integers to search for a given value.
 Once that number is found, you want to quit the loop.
 You can do the following: